balena-io/docs/pages/projects.md

 [Repository][digitiser] by [Shaun Mulligan][shaun-mulligan]

-A tool for displaying integer values from a JSON endpoint on a MAX7219 7-segment display.
+A node.js project for displaying integer values from a JSON endpoint on a MAX7219 7-segment display.

 ### Example GPIO control in node.js